dell-asm/dell-cisconexus5k/docs/nexus5k_zone_readme.md

 # Description
 #-------------------------------------------------------------------------------

 The VLAN type/provider supports functionality to create and delete zones on the Nexus 5000 switch.

 #-------------------------------------------------------------------------------
 # Summary of Properties
 #-------------------------------------------------------------------------------

-    1. member - Comma seperated list of members to the added to the zone.
+    1. member - This parameter defines the comma seperated list of members to be added to the zone.

-    2. membertype - Denotes the member type to be added to the zone.
-Possible values are device-alias, fcalias, fcid, fwwn and pwwn.
+    2. membertype - This parameter denotes the member type to be added to the zone.
+The valid values are: device-alias, fcalias, fcid, fwwn and pwwn.

-    3. vsanid - VSAN Id for the zone.
+    3. vsanid - This parameter defines the VSAN Id for the zone.

 #-------------------------------------------------------------------------------
 # Usage
 #-------------------------------------------------------------------------------

-The Nexus 5000 module can be used by calling the zone type from site.pp as shown in the example below
+The Nexus 5000 module can be used by calling the zone type from the site.pp, as shown in the example below:

   zone {
     "Zone_Demo":